Predicting the Future.

 Pets are more popular than ever, and some of them get medical care that’s practically fit for a human.
 The BLS expects the need for vets to rise 36 percent by 2020.

-Environmental and conservation science:
+Environmental and Conservation Science.

 Making better use of the planet’s resources will be essential as population growth strains existing infrastructure.
 Green energy, despite some political controversy, still seems likely to boom.
 Developers need more efficient ways to heat and cool buildings.
 And dealing with global warming may require new technology not even on the drawing board yet.

-It’s well-known that the ageing of the baby boomers will require more caregivers in many specialties.
+It’s well-known that the ageing of the baby boomers will require more caregivers in many specialities.
 Some healthcare jobs tend to be low-paying, with a lot of workers flocking to what are supposed to be “recession-proof” fields.
 And the need to lower overall healthcare costs could pinch some doctors, hospital workers, and diagnosticians.
 But demand should be strong for nurses, optometrists, audiologists, dentists, physical therapists, and some doctor specialists.

 The boss earns a lot for good reason: His job isn’t as easy as it might seem.
 Effective management in the future will require basic business knowledge plus the ability to oversee operations in many locations and countries, and some technical know-how.
 Anybody who can improve a unit’s performance while lowering costs should rise quickly.
 The BLS and IBISWorld also expect growing demand for some support fields such as human relations, benefits administration, and event planning.